 3. Clean Up Your Surroundings

-4. Reconnect to The Inner Wisdom of Your Body
+4. Reconnect to the Inner Wisdom of Your Body

-Use your nervous system & the mind-body connection as your armor.
+Use the mind-body connection to help regulate your nervous system.
 Start to track your body.
 Describe quietly the sensations you feel: I am feeling heaviness, tightness, and throbbing in my stomach.
 Do these sensations move, or are they static?
-Follow where the sensations are telling you while breathing into these places.
-Find out the areas of your body that you can resort to that feel more neutral or gratifying.

-As you reconnect with your body, you may find that any negative feelings like overwhelming may have decreased.
 What seemed like a disastrous or life-threatening moment is now just a calmer space in time.
-You have now adjusted your nervous system to a more synchronized state & can now enthusiastically use your rational thinking to help you to manage the overwhelm.
-You have more transparency to prioritize what matters most & take steps toward accomplishing tasks at hand.
+You have now adjusted your nervous system to a more synchronized state and can now use your rational thinking more effectively to help you to manage the overwhelm.
+You now have more clarity to prioritize what matters most and take steps toward accomplishing the tasks at hand.

-5. Defeat Your Impulses
+5. Manage Your Impulses

 Working on something you don’t enjoy makes it easy to get diverted by every little thing.
 You have a song stuck in your head and are urged to find it on the internet.
-You remember you planned for a good dinner tonight & find yourself scrolling through recipes hours before a vital work deadline.
+You remember you planned for a good dinner tonight and find yourself scrolling through recipes hours before a vital work deadline.

 6. Practice Meditation